-The Port's security force focuses on physical security and facilitates the Port's mission by maintaining proactive vigilance and protecting functions required to sustain safe and free flow of commerce.
+The Port's security force focuses on physical security and facilitates the Port and NWSA's mission by maintaining proactive vigilance and protecting functions required to sustain safe and free flow of commerce.
 Port security is committed to protecting the safety of our people, facilities and supporting programs that protect our surrounding community.

 Security at the Port of Tacoma involves an integrated, multi-agency approach, including state, local and federal government jurisdictions as well as the private sector.
 The Port of Tacoma Patrol is responsible for Port-operated facilities and Port-owned land and assets while the tenant companies have responsibility for security at the Port's leased terminals.
-The Port's Security Department terminal security officers provide security at the APM Terminals.
+The Port's Security Department terminal security officers currently provide security at the APM Terminal.
 In addition, the Port supports tenant security when required and coordinates operations with Customs and Border Protection, U.S. Coast Guard, Department of Agriculture, the FBI and state and local law enforcement agencies as necessary on overall security issues that impact the general Port area.

 As a steward of public funds, the Port of Tacoma Security Department has been successful leveraging grant funding received from the Department of Homeland Security (DHS) through the Port Security Grant Program to enhance security infrastructure.
-The Port of Tacoma has received more than \$25 million in grant funding since 2003 with a cost-share contribution of more than \$7.2 million.
+In conjunction with Port of Seattle security, we will coordinate our efforts and resources to enhance the Port's Maritime Transportation Security Awareness.
 The Port of Tacoma will continue to leverage grant funding as needed to meet regulatory requirements of the Maritime Industry.